liamgwallace/OpenAI_multi_file_query/README.md

 ## Limitations

-1. Limited to Windows as the Windows folder containing the PDFs must be indexed.
+1. Limited to Windows as the Windows folder containing the files must be indexed.
-2. The application currently supports only PDF documents.

 ## Future Work

-- Extend support for other document formats.
-Possibly use Llama index
-- Smarter ways to return found chunks.
-  - Return the top n chunks and then also return the neighbouring chunks from those documents to increase context.
-  - I'll need to do my own file splitting and vector creation to allow,
-- Use map reduce method to perform deep search on lots of text
-- Improve response from AI to include context such as document title, relevant page number or section number.
-Or even quoted text.(have a semi-working version of this)
+- write OpenAI query - add in [existing repo](https://github.com/liamgwallace/OpenAI-FunctionCalling-HomeAssistantTools) with tools
+- Update to use OpenAI function calling
 - Add conversation memory to the chats
-- Update to use OpenAI function calling
-- Get away from Langchain
 - Provide a graphical user interface for easier interaction.